sadSader/lua-language-server-wiki/FAQ.md

 You can also specify a custom location for the logs through the [command line](https://github.com/sumneko/lua-language-server/wiki/Getting-Started#logpath).
 This can be specified using the [`misc.parameters`](https://github.com/sumneko/lua-language-server/wiki/Settings#miscparameters) setting when using Visual Studio Code.

+## Why are there two workspaces/progress bars?
+The image and additional context found on the [Developing page](https://github.com/sumneko/lua-language-server/wiki/Developing#multiple-workspace-support) will help illustrate the situation.

+### Explanation

+When the server is started in workspace mode, the server creates two scopes: `workspace` and `<fallback>`.
+When a file that is not in your workspace is opened, it is opened in the `<fallback>` scope.
+Files in your workspace are opened in the `workspace` scope.
+This prevents "external" files from polluting the global scope of your workspace environment.

+#### VS Code

+In VS Code, this is a suitable solution, as users can add files into their workspace through [`workspace.library`](https://github.com/sumneko/lua-language-server/wiki/Settings#workspacelibrary) using a [`.vscode/settings.json`](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings) file, which is workspace-specific.
+It is important users use this method, rather than specifying libraries in their global/user settings, as those libraries will then be loaded [***every* time** for **all** lua projects](https://code.visualstudio.com/docs/getstarted/settings#_when-does-it-make-sense-to-use-workspace-settings).

+#### Other Clients
+In non-VS Code editors, it may not be *as* convenient for users to [define settings for each workspace/project](https://github.com/sumneko/lua-language-server/wiki/Configuration-File#the-configuration-file), although it is still possible.
+This has led to some people defining [`workspace.library`](https://github.com/sumneko/lua-language-server/wiki/Settings#workspacelibrary) globally, leading to some issues:

+- When the server is started in single file mode, the startup will be slowed by the included library.
+- When the server is started in workspace mode, there will be multiple progress bars displayed.
+Usually the `<fallback>` scope can load very quickly, before the progress bar is displayed - however, `<fallback>` will not be loading the library, slowing it down and showing the second progress bar.
+Fortunately, this does not actually affect the end loading speed as a given file will only be loaded once and will not be processed multiple times.

+### Solution
+Make sure you are including libraries using a workspace-specific configuration file to prevent including a library in all of your projects.
+This can be done in many ways, which are detailed on the [Configuration File page](https://github.com/sumneko/lua-language-server/wiki/Configuration-File).

 ## Why is the Server Scanning the Wrong Folder?
 When a workspace is opened, the client will send the URI of the directory to be scanned.
 When you open a single file, the client is supposed to send `null` for the URI as there is no workspace, just a single file.
 However, some clients will mistakenly send the URI of the extension, or worse, the home directory.
 The server will do as it is told and scan what is sent, which can obviously cause issues should the home directory be sent.